isl-org/FastGlobalRegistration/readme.md

 ## Running FastGlobalRegistration

-The FastGlobalRegistration program takes three parameters: a file storing the features of the target point cloud, a file storing the features of the source point cloud, an output file that contains a transformation in [.log trajectory file format](http://redwood-data.org/indoor/fileformat.html).
+The FastGlobalRegistration program takes three parameters: a file storing the features of the target point cloud, a file storing the features of the source point cloud, and an output file that contains a transformation in [.log trajectory file format](http://redwood-data.org/indoor/fileformat.html).

 We have provided a synthetic dataset in the [dataset](dataset) folder.
 For example, you can run the program from console.
 ```